labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/step2.md

 # Closures as a Code Generator

-In this step, we will explore how closures can be used to generate code dynamically.
-Specifically, we'll implement a type-checking system for class attributes using closures.
+In this step, we'll learn how closures can be used to generate code dynamically.
+Specifically, we'll build a type-checking system for class attributes using closures.

+First, let's understand what closures are.
+A closure is a function object that remembers values in the enclosing scope even if they are not present in memory.
+In Python, closures are created when a nested function references a value from its enclosing function.

+Now, we'll start implementing our type-checking system.

 1. Create a new file named `typedproperty.py` in the `/home/labex/project` directory with the following code: